-Electronics waste, generally known as e-scrap and e-waste, is the rubbish caused by surplus, broken and obsolete electronic parts.
-Waste electronics are directly polluting eco-life system around the world.
-To fix this problem, e-waste will be re-generated from old industrial devices or electronic components into new products.
+Electronics waste, generally known as e-scrap and e-waste, is the rubbish caused by surplus, broken, and obsolete electronic parts.
+Waste electronics are directly polluting eco-life systems around the world.
+E-waste will be re-generated from old industrial devices or electronic components into new products.

-A huge number of E-waste and its dangers
+A massive number of E-waste and its dangers

 We are accumulating e-waste at an alarming rate.
-According to a tech research company, Gartner, in 2015, there were approximately 1.9 billion cell phones were sold worldwide.
-However, it is estimated that there were 422 million unused and unneeded mobile phones accelerating by the end of 2015, since American replace their mobile phone averagely every 18 months.
+According to a tech research company, Gartner, in 2015, there were approximately 1.9 billion cell phones sold worldwide.
+However, about 422 million unused and unneeded mobile phones accelerated by the end of 2015, since Americans replace their mobile phones on average every 18 months.

-For other electronic devices such as desktop computer or portable music players, they are replaced around every 2 to 3 years.
-Others reach their end-of-life period from 4 to maximum 10 years.
-Annually, the electronic waste approaches to more than 20 million tons that are generated annually.
+People usually replace electronic devices such as desktop computers or portable music players every 2 to 3 years.
+Others reach their end-of-life period from 4 to a maximum of 10 years.
+Annually, electronic waste approaches more than 20 million tons.
 Calculated solely in the US, Americans waste an amount of 3.4 million tons of old electronic devices and components every year.

-In fact, most of these electronic and industrial devices simply take up space in landfills, and just around 10 to 40% of those waste is recovered back to new electronic entities.
-The rest percentage of non-recycling e-waste such as computers, cell phones, tablets and other electronic devices can be the main reason to cause huge problems to the surrounded environment.
+Most of these electronic and industrial devices take up space in landfills, and just around 10 to 40% of those waste is recycled back to new electronic entities.
+The rest of the non-recycling e-waste such as computers, cell phones, tablets, and other electronic devices can be the main reason to cause considerable problems to the surrounded environment.
 The toxic material like lead, mercury, and cadmium inside them leach out into the soil and water.
-For example, CRTs, which even though disappeared after the existence of the flat-panel screen, consists of a certain amount of lead.
+For example, CRTs, which disappeared after the flat-panel screen, consists of a certain amount of lead.
 LCD screen, whereas, contains mercury.

-In addition, several other toxic chemicals in e-waste, including arsenic and PCBs, also pose a threat to the environment and human health.
-Furthermore, as rare-earth metal materials in cell phones are removed rather than re-used, new raw materials must be mined for manufacturing purpose of new products.
-In several nations, the mining of rare-earth materials is over-exploited causing the lower environmental standards in those areas.
+Several other toxic chemicals in e-waste, including arsenic and PCBs, also pose a threat to the environment and human health.
+Furthermore, as rare-earth metal materials in cell phones are removed rather than reused, new raw materials must be mined to manufacture new products.
+In several nations, the mining of rare-earth materials is over-exploited, causing lower environmental standards in those areas.
 Therefore, in general, e-waste disposal relates to environmental issues.

 Benefits of E-waste recycling